 As financial caregiving escalates and care needs increase, caregivers may need to confront a harsh reality.
 They may find that their parents don’t have enough money saved to afford paid care, whether at home, in an assisted living facility or nursing home, and do not have long-term care insurance protection.
 It’s also possible that assets have dwindled after one of their parents had to spend down savings to pay for the other spouses’ care.

 The cost of care increases each year.
-The average rate for paid home care is now at $22 per hour and assisted living at $3.750 (base rate) per month4.
-Studies indicate that about half of adult children feel an obligation to pay for their parents’ care should they need it.
+The national median cost for paid home care is now at $23 per hour, assisted living is $48,612 annually and nursing home care is $102,200 annually.4 Studies indicate that about half of adult children feel an obligation to pay for their parents’ care should they need it.
 But families are often struggling with their own finances, worried about college tuition payments, mortgages, possible job loss and their need to save for their own retirement.

 Lost lifetime wealth

-An alternative to paying for care directly is to ask a parent to move in, or as another option, to assume the caregiver role.
+An alternative to paying for care directly is to ask a parent to move in, or as another option, to assume a more intense caregiver role.
 For those who do the math, it may seem logical at first to leave the workforce altogether or step back to part time and become the primary caregiver.
 Paying for round-the-clock care is costly.
 Even if parents have money, the stress and emotions of providing care may drive a caregiver to stop working.
-Women, in particular, who take on intense caregiving roles, are more inclined to see this as an option and decide to cut ties with employment.
+Women, in particular, who spend more and more of their time in a caregiving role, are more inclined to see this as an option and decide to cut ties with employment.

 So what is a potential strategy?